davidczepiel/davidczepiel/README.md

 ---

 <p align = "left">
-During my student years I worked on multiple projects, such as the development of multiple video games, and even the creation of my own game engine made in C++ from scratch.
-Some of which you can find pinned below.
-But if you want to see the things I've been working on lately here are a few examples:
+Throughout my career, I've developed games for multiple platforms, including PC, Android, and even PS4, getting to know the advantages and intricacies of each one.
+Additionally, I've created my own game engine entirely from scratch using C++.
+Some of these projects are pinned below.
+However, if you're interested in seeing my recent work, feel free to explore the following examples:
 </p>

 <div align="center">